project-hanse/prototype-a/Neo4jPlugins/README.md

 **Based on https://github.com/neo4j-examples/neo4j-procedure-template.**

-This project is an example you can use to build user defined procedures, functions and aggregation functions in Neo4j.
+This project is an hanse you can use to build user defined procedures, functions and aggregation functions in Neo4j.
 It contains two procedures, for reading and updating a full-text index.

 To try this out, simply clone this repository and have a look at the source and test code (including Test-Server-Setup).